-73 World Health Organization, Strengthening Civil Registration and Vital Statistics for Births, Deaths, and Causes of Death, Resource Kit, 2012, Module 4.
+69 World Health Organization, Strengthening Civil Registration and Vital Statistics for Births, Deaths, and Causes of Death, Resource Kit, 2012, Module 4.

-74 World Health Organization, Strengthening Civil Registration and Vital Statistics for Births, Deaths, and Causes of Death, Resource Kit, 2012, Modules 4, 5.
+70 World Health Organization, Strengthening Civil Registration and Vital Statistics for Births, Deaths, and Causes of Death, Resource Kit, 2012, Modules 4, 5.

-a.
-Describe the legal framework related to continuing medical education for medical examiners, forensic pathologists and other forensic medical professionals in the MLDI system.
-Indicate whether continuing medical education is required for licensure, optional, or available.
-Citation: Comment: b.
-Describe the legal framework related to training for other staff within the MDLI authority (such as medicolegal death investigators and forensic technicians).
-Citation: Comment: a.
-Is training during medical school in medical certification of cause of death required? optional? available?
-Citation: Comment: b.
+Citation:

+Comments:

+d.
 Is continuing medical education in medical certification of COD for medical examiners and other medical professionals in the MLDI system required? optional? available?

-Citation: Comment: c.
+Citation:

+Comments:

+e.
 Is a training program established for ICD coders?

-20. Codes of Conduct/Conflicts of Interest

-Good Practice:

-Medical examiners, coroners, forensic pathologists and other medicolegal experts are entrusted to carry out their service in the public interest.
-As such, they should be subject to a code of ethics that broadly covers the duties carried out by coroners and medical examiners.
-A code of ethics should require, among other things, that medical examiners, coroners and other medicolegal experts: 1) perform their duties without prejudice or partiality towards any person or institution, 2) proceed in the public interest to carry out as diligently and as rapidly as possible the duties and responsibilities as required by law, 3) disqualify themselves from acting at an investigation or inquest where any actual conflict of interest appears to exist, and 4) respect the confidentiality of any information received in the performance of their duties as per national/local law.75 These types of duties might be found in a professional association code or a civil service code of ethics or conflicts of interest code.

-Guidance: Describe any applicable codes of conduct, guidelines on conflict of interest, or other rules or directives regarding conduct of medical examiners, coroners and other medicolegal experts.
-In the comments section, analyze whether these codes, guidelines and/or rules require a standard of practice that sufficiently protects and ensures the quality of work of medical examiners, coroners and other medicolegal experts.

-Describe any applicable codes of conduct, guidelines on conflict of interest, or other rules or directives regarding conduct of medical examiners, coroners and other medicolegal experts.
+Citation:

+Comments:

-21. Supervision and Enforcement
+19. Supervision and Enforcement

 Best Practice: High-quality cause and manner of death of information in MLDI cases can only be achieved if medicolegal professionals comply with laws, SOPs and other guidance.
 A system of supportive supervision by the head of the MLDI authority -with reporting, monitoring, and feedback - should be in place to ensure that staff within the medicolegal authority perform their jobs to the best of their ability.

 However, for that those that intentionally or negligently fail to comply with their duties, the law should contain mechanisms to enforce compliance, including warnings, sanctions, and civil or criminal penalties.
 Medical examiners, coroners, medicolegal police officers and contractual medicolegal experts should be subject to penalties for failure or refusal, without reasonable excuse, to submit a post-mortem report or investigation report in compliance with law.
 Members of the public should be subject to penalties for failure or refusal to comply with requests for information, warrants or subpoenas; intentionally providing false or misleading information; and interference with an investigation or crime scene.
-There should also be penalties for dissemination of information that was restricted due to an ongoing investigation.76
+There should also be penalties for dissemination of information that was restricted due to an ongoing investigation.
+71

 In addition, civil servants, medical examiners, coroners, and police may be subject to disciplinary action under civil service laws for failure to carry out duties.
 Medical professionals may be subject to sanctions or license suspension or revocation for failure to comply with professional standards.

-75 See International Association of Coroners and Medical Examiners Code of Ethics, available at: https://theiacme.com/page/Ethics.
+Guidance: Answer the questions below regarding supervision of MLDI authority staff, and penalties for lack of compliance.
+For medical examiners, coroners, and police be sure to analyze civil service laws and rules of professional associations, in addition to penalties contained in civil and criminal laws.
+State clearly who is subject to each kind of penalty.
+In the comments sections, analyze whether there are any gaps in the enforcement scheme; i.e. does the law adequately compel compliance?

+a.
+Describe any provisions in the legal framework regarding supportive supervision of staff in the medicolegal authority.

+Citation:

+Comment:

-76 See, e.g., New Zealand Coroners Act 2006, Sections 134-139A.
+$^{^{71}\,\}mbox{See, e.g., New Zealand Coroners Act 2006, Sections 134- <math display="inline">139A.$ b.
+Describe provisions in the legal framework that enforce compliance by: